keghub/unit-testing-csharp/docs/autofixture/extending-autofixture.md

 ## Behaviors

-Behaviors are decorators that are executed in each step of the chain of responsibility used to create values.
+Together with specimen builders, behaviors are part of the graph used to represent the chain of responsibility used to create values.

+Unlike the specimen builders, that can be seen as the leaves of the graph and therefore can only respond to a request, behaviors have access to both the request and the response and can act or modify them.

 For example, the `TracingBehavior` can be used to track the chain of calls used to serve a certain request.